Computing Technology for Math Excellence Logo

 Redesigning or Designing Your Site

 An existing site should be audited.
 Stakeholders should appoint and support responsible people with time, assistance, and resources.
 They will need to rank the site's purposes, develop a site profile with goals, audience, tone, scope of design/redesign, maintenance plan, and form a Web-design project team (Cavanaugh, 2002).
 The team might include students.
-For example, students played a key role in the development of the McDonogh School Web site in Maryland (Fish, 2003).

 The project team should create a task list and timeline with goals, list essential and desired features of the site gathered from interviews or a survey of users, and create storyboards of potential page designs and color palettes.
 The project team should request design feedback, collect new media and other content and create a style guide for pages to have a consistent look.
 After the team builds and announces the new site, they should ensure it is usable and accessible by gathering and incorporating feedback from users into a final design (Cavanaugh, 2002).
 Finally, children should be included in testing sites designed for them.
 They appreciate sites that include interaction and characters.